 On 21 December 2017 the Spanish Government called new regional elections after suspending the Catalan autonomy and imposing a de facto state of emergency.
 The Catalan people renewed the democratic mandate for independence giving pro-independence parties a new majority in the Parliament.
 However, the Spanish Government and political institutions keep pursuing an intransigent, hardline approach on the issue and refuse to engage in dialogue.

-The Catalan sovereigntist movement has become known internationally because of its civic and democratic base.
-Images of multitudinous rallies organised by civic bodies for the Diada Nacional (National Day – 11 of September), have been circulated worldwide by the international media.
-There is a genuine interest everywhere to learn more about this grassroots phenomenon but news channels abroad are strongly influenced by Spanish political, diplomatic and mass media structures, with the result that it is extremely difficult for Catalans to get their voice heard internationally.
+The Catalan sovereigntist movement has become known internationally because of its peaceful, civic and democratic base.
+Images of multitudinous rallies organised by grassroots bodies for the Diada Nacional (National Day – 11 of September), have been circulated worldwide by the international media.
+There is a genuine interest everywhere to learn more about this common people phenomenon but news channels abroad are strongly influenced by Spanish political, diplomatic and mass media structures, with the result that it is extremely difficult for Catalans to get their voice heard internationally.